Cutting the cord is easy right?

 First, understand which type of channels you watch the most.
 Are you a sports fanatic?
 Are you a movie buff?

 If you don’t watch sports often (like me) and watch popular stations, then an antenna may be a good option for you.
 But, if you enjoy watching movies and shows on demand, a streaming service will be a great option for you.

 Here are popular antenna options to choose from:

 - Chanel master antenna with 50+ mile range

 An antenna is a great option to replace your cable.

-The best part is only paying a one time fee to watch your favorite shows.
-But, buy a quality antenna with long range.
+The best part is only paying a one-time fee to watch your favorite shows.
+But, buy a quality antenna with a long range.
 Otherwise, you’ll get bad reception and limit yourself to what you’ll be able to watch.

 The closest thing you’ll find to a real TV.
 Sling TV streams many popular shows and includes a cloud DVR option.
 A drawback is being able to stream one device at a time–but you have the option to pay more to stream many devices.